greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/prospecting_1_1.md

 ---

-title: "Sales Prospecting"
+title: Sales Prospecting
-description: "Prospecting is the process of initiating and developing new business by searching for potential customers, clients, or buyers for your products or services"
+description: Prospecting is the process of initiating and developing new business by searching for potential customers, clients, or buyers for your products or services
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/prospecting_1_1/
+linkTitle: Sales Prospecting
+type: docs
 ---

 ## What is prospecting at GitLab?